mk-fg/reliable-discord-client-irc-daemon/README.rst

 same as they do in discord webui, and can be interacted with in the same way as any other guild/channels (list, join/part, send/recv msgs, etc).

-Join #monitor.me (or #monitor, see above) to get all new msgs/chats there, as well as relationship change notifications (friend requests/adds/removes) as notices.
+Join #rdircd.monitor.me (or #rdircd.monitor, see above) to get all new msgs/chats there, as well as relationship change notifications (friend requests/adds/removes) as notices.

 Accepting friend requests and adding/removing these can be done via regular discord webui and is not implemented in this client in any special way.